MKTG3306 Strategic Marketing

-- Level 3 core unit in the Marketing major sequence
+- Level 3 core unit in the Marketing; Business Management major sequences

 - Level 3 elective

 - This unit explores the importance of creativity, innovation and new marketplace design with respect to contemporary marketing strategy.
 Numerous industry examples are drawn on to enhance student understanding of the key aspects of this unit.
 Students can expect to build on their learning gained in the Level 2 units in marketing.

 - Students are able to (1) demonstrate knowledge and skills in strategic marketing; (2) make decisions about how to present information succinctly and effectively in market analysis reports, strategic plans and presentations; (3) develop skills to break down complex team projects into individual tasks and develop skills to complete these individual tasks to specific parameters, quality and deadlines; (4) demonstrate their knowledge of strategic marketing through study and research-based enquiry; (5) demonstrate social awareness of the social and ethical impact of strategic marketing by completing cases that require weighing societal and ethical issues against business profit; (6) demonstrate awareness of the international business context and culture by completing cases that are set in many different countries; and (7) reflect on performance feedback to identify and action learning opportunities and self-improvement.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.